-Frog Emoji and Its Popularity With Animal Emojis
+Frog Emoji And Its Popularity With Animal Emojis

 The frog emoji became one of the most beloved animal emojis due to its link with memes.
 However, some users choose to depict the green amphibian’s face for its intended symbolism.
 During the rainy season, people often use the animated frog to talk about the amphibian’s activity with the weather.
 Toads or large frogs usually make an appearance near homes located near streams, rivers, or large ponds.

-As we take shelter from the rain, we send messages to our loved ones to pass time.
-We talk about activities we missed out on or what we observed while stuck at home.
+As we take shelter from the rain, we send messages to our loved ones to pass the time.
+We talked about activities we missed out on or what we observed while stuck at home.
 If you live near small bodies of water, you may have noticed the loud croaks of frogs after the rain.
 You probably received messages with the frog face emoji paired with the 🌧 Cloud with Rain emoji.
 Some might even include the 😩 Weary Face emoji due to the loud frog croaks.
 You may be as frustrated as your friends by the seemingly endless frog croaks following the rain.
 However, did you know why always cry out after the rain?
 It’s because males are trying to attract females to mate.
 The rainy weather helps in developing the ideal atmosphere for laying frog eggs.
 That fun fact may shock your friends once you tell them about it using emojis.

-Pepe and Kermit the Frog Memes: Relation to the Frog Emoji
+Pepe And Kermit The Frog Memes: Relation To The Frog Emoji

 Pepe the Frog gained fame after various illustrations of the character represented reactions of users on 4chan.
 It first debuted as a character from “Boy’s Club.”
 Cartoonist Matt Furie designed the anthropomorphic frog in 2005.
 In 2008, Pepe gained fame after being known as the “Feels Good Man” meme.
 Celebrities like Nicki Minaj and Katy Perry jumped on the trend and used Pepe to describe their status on social media.
 Now, people associate Pepe by using 🐸🙁.